 Ciao Italia in Tuscany is an excellent cookbook and perfect for people who’ve never been to Tuscany or are dying to go back.
-While we only spent a day traveling through various towns and vineyards, Mary Ann spends several days going to restaurants, farms and wineries and cooking with her hosts.
+For the book, Mary Ann spends several days visiting restaurants, farms and wineries and cooking with her hosts.
 The focus of each Tuscan kitchen adventure is “cucina povera” or simple, seasonal dishes popular in the area.
-But what’s really great about the book is how Mary Ann manages to streamline things, explain directions and ingredients so that a typical American cook can whip up any of these dinners on a weeknight.
-In other words, if you like Giada de Laurentis but haven’t heard of Mary Ann Esposito, I guarantee you will LOVE this book.
-Now as for the recipes, the book includes many you might be familiar with such as chicken under bricks, potatoes with olive oil and rosemary, Tuscan beef stew, various breads and pizzas, and pesto, but there are also lots of less familiar pasta dishes and some specialty dishes that aren’t so well known here.
-I think this might be classified as one of them, and since it falls in the dessert category I decided to make it for Cookie Madness.
+Recipes include classics such as Chicken Under Bricks, Potatoes with Olive Oil and Rosemary, Tuscan Beef Stew, various breads and pizzas, and pesto, plus interesting pasta specialty dishes that aren’t so well known in the USA.
+I think Torta di Mele might be classified as one of them, and since it falls in the dessert category I decided to make it for Cookie Madness.

 Torta di Mele is interesting because it’s a cake, but it’s also similar to an apple pie.
 You get the texture of apples suspended in a smooth, tangy, cake.
 The appearance is somewhat similar to that of a bread pudding, but the texture is firmer and not really at all like bread.
 I wish I could explain it better, but I’m a little sleepy as I type this and wanted to get the recipe up so you could make it asap.
 Or save it for a cool Autumn day when you have nothing around the house but apples and a few kitchen staples.

 Mary Ann’s recipe is based on one from a famous Tuscan chef.
 I changed it a little bit by using less vanilla (she uses a full tablespoon) and adding a bit of cinnamon.
-I also skipped brushing the top with jelly, but added a dollop of whipped cream instead!
+In addition to that change I skipped brushing the top with jelly, but added a dollop of whipped cream!
 I think I’ll take that over jelly, anyway.

 Torta di Mele